Updated: February 11, 2026

 What If You Don't Meet the Rules of the ACA

-When you file Forms 1094/1095-C, the IRS will review that information and compare it with details reported on your employees' individual income tax returns.
-If the IRS believes that you have not offered health insurance to at least 95% of your full-time employees, they will propose an Employer Shared Responsibility Payment against you.
-They will also assess a penalty if you offer coverage to at least 95% of your full-time employees but at least one of them claimed the Premium Tax Credit.
+When you file Forms 1094-C and 1095-C, the IRS will review that information and compare it with details reported on your employees' individual income tax returns.
+If the IRS believes that you have not offered health insurance to at least 95% of your full-time employees, the IRS will propose an Employer Shared Responsibility Payment (ESRP) against you.
+The IRS will also assess a penalty if you offer coverage to at least 95% of your full-time employees but at least one of them claimed the Premium Tax Credit.
 The IRS sends out Letter 226-J proposing these penalties and showing their calculations.
-The IRS also sends Forms 14764 and 14765 for you to complete and respond.
+Typically, together with Letter 226-J, the IRS also sends Forms 14764 and 14765 for you to complete and respond.

 Get Help With Unfiled 1094/1095-C Forms